-While I’ve met some people who would be better off without credit cards, I believe that by following four simple rules for wise credit card use it’s possible for most people to use credit cards responsibly and profitably.
+I believe that just because some people get into car accidents doesn’t mean no one should drive.
+We should simply drive responsibly.
+If you prefer not to use credit cards, I’m not trying to talk you into them.
+However, I’m a strong believer that by following four simple rules for wise credit card use, it’s possible for most people to use credit cards responsibly and profitably.

 Here are some of the key benefits of credit cards.

 1 – Better security than debit cards.
 If someone steals your debit card, fraudulent purchases or cash withdrawals will come straight out of your checking account.
 While many debit card issuers now have zero-liability policies, banks have up to 10 days to investigate claims of fraudulent use.
 During that time, the lower balance in your account due to the fraudulent use may leave you bouncing checks.

 With credit cards, fraudulent purchases do not come out of your checking account; they show up on your statement, giving you time to notify your issuer that the purchases were not yours.

 2 – Purchase protection.
 When you make a purchase with some cards, if the item is stolen or accidentally damaged within 90-120 days, the card companies will reimburse you for $500-$1,000.